AnantharamanLab/VIBRANT/README.md

 VIBRANT is built for efficiently running on metagenomes but can also run on individual or small groups of genomes.
 Each scaffold is considered individually, so results will *not* vary whether the scaffold is run as part of a metagenome or by itself.

 ### Quick Start
+There are two different routes to downloading VIBRANT: Anaconda install or GitHub clone/download.

+## Anaconda
+1) Install dependancies.
+See *Requirements* section above.
+2) Install directly to PATH using conda.
+    `conda install -c bioconda vibrant`
+3) Download and setup databases.
+This will take some time due to file sizes, but it only needs to be run once.
+This step requires 20GB of temporary storage space and ~11.2GB of final storage space.
+To do this, identify the location of VIBRANT scripts using `which VIBRANT_run.py`.
+Copy the path to bin (e.g., `/Users/kristopher/anaconda3/bin/`) and replace with `your_path` in the example below (e.g., `Users/kristopher/anaconda3/bin/download-db.sh`).
+    `your_path/download-db.sh`

+## GitHub
 *Note:* if at any time you are given a "permission denied" error you can run `chmod 777 <file_name>` or `chmod -R 777 <folder_name>`.
 Simply repace `<file_name>` or `<folder_name>` with the file/folder that you would like to add permissions to.

 1) Install dependancies.
 See *Requirements* section above.